 Summer Duvets

 A lower tog rating is perfect for summer.
 During the summer months, the temperature tends to get higher, which means you require less insulation.
-If you want to reduce your sleepless nights, then choose duvets that have less than 7 togs.
+If you want to reduce your sleepless nights, then choose a duvet less than a 7 tog.
 This can keep you cooler during those long summer nights.

 Winter Duvets

 The nights can get colder during the winter.
-Hence, it only makes sense to get a warmer duvet that can make you feel comfortable.
+Hence, it only makes sense to get a warmer duvet throughout these cold months.
 A duvet with a 10.5 tog rating or above would be a good choice.
 It can provide you with more insulation.

 All-season Duvets